unica-isde/isde-projects-2024-F/project_setup_guide.md

 After that, check if `uvicorn` is installed:

 ```
-pip list | grep uvicorn
+pip list
 ```

-If it's missing, install it with:
+If it is not present on the output list, install uvicorn with:

 ```
 pip install uvicorn